 To be honest with you – SafetyWing doesn’t cover a lot of sporting activities.
 They have a complete list of what sports are considered extreme sports in their full policy.

 Chat with their team if you have any specific questions.

 Pre-Existing Conditions Or General Checkups

-As I mentioned before, SafetyWing Nomads is for travel insurance – not health insurance.
+As I mentioned before, SafetyWing Nomads is for travel insurance – health insurance.
 That means you aren’t covered for pre-existing conditions except for what is outlined in their policy.

 You are also not covered for general checkups or routine tests at the doctor.
 And because people ask this all the time…